 This is also described in the Style Guide.

-Thus, we recommend that you format your Checklist subchapters as unordered lists in your future contributions, and edit earlier chapters that follow the other convention:
+We recommend that you format your Checklist subchapters as unordered lists (checklist items denoted by

 # Checklist - Item One - Item Two - Item Three